KauzClay/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

     Build your own image
     : Build an image that contains curl and jq for the tekton `Task` to use.

-      VMware recommends this option because the image will have stable versions and dependencies that are deterministic.
+      VMware recommends that you use this option because the image will have stable versions and dependencies that are deterministic.
 It will not need to download curl and jq each time the script runs.

       To build your image: